jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

   * It let me keep my notes in "notebooks"
   * I can use/import templates, including Cornell Notes
   * I can search my handwriting

+Bonus: If you would like to keep everything in GoodNotes, you can also import your PDF into a GoodNotes notebook.

 ---